krizka/grammy-callbacks/README.md

 ```

 #### `bindCbs()`
-Returns a function that can convert callback objects to curried versions with a specific context type.
-Useful for custom context types.
+Returns a function with your own Context type, bound to all the handlers, it will create.
+It can convert callback objects to curried versions with a specific context type.
 ```typescript
 // bot-context.ts – Define your custom context type
 export type MyBotContext = Context & {